About dynamic search ads

 What you need to know about ad content

-When you create your ad, you do not need to write your ad title or ad description.
+When you create your ad, you do not need to write your ad title.
 Microsoft Advertising will dynamically generate this for you based on the appropriate keyword and your website content.
 Optionally, you can supply an ad title using page feeds.

 Set bids close to your non-exact match bids for similar keyword categories.